 Environmental Programs - Pollution Prevention, Water Quality, Environmental Response

-The core environmental programs and environmental capacity building are funded through the United States Environmental Protection Agency (EPA) and co-led by Shawn McKenney and Alex Wieten.
+Additional environmental programs and environmental capacity building are funded through the United States Environmental Protection Agency (EPA).
 EPA funded activities include pollution prevention (recycling, solid waste management), air quality activities (climate change adaptation planning, indoor air quality), Emergency Response, Water Quality (water monitoring, analysis) and environmental educational outreach including the coordination/organization of Jijak Youth Camp.

 Invasive Species - Prevention, Control and Management

-Forest resources are of cultural, ecological, educational, historical, medicinal, nutritional, and recreational value to the Gun Lake Tribe.
+Forest resources are of cultural, ecological, educational, historical, medicinal, nutritional and recreational value to the Gun Lake Tribe.
 After the discovery of multiple invasive species threating Tribal property, the Tribe created the Invasive Species Management Plan (ISMP) to guide invasive species control efforts on Tribal Lands.
 The purpose of the ISMP is to improve and protect native plant and animal diversity, improve aesthetic and recreational uses, and improve wildlife habitat on Tribal properties.
 The ISMP focuses on practical strategies and actions that will help to reduce the impact of invasive species on culturally significant resources and the native ecosystem.
 The Gun Lake Tribe will work with other organizations to come together to protect and care for Mother Earth.
-Through a Bureau of Indian Affairs grant, the Gun Lake Tribe began a program to initiate treatment of invasive species on Tribal Properties and to update and implement the strategy of this plan.
+Through a BIA grant, the Gun Lake Tribe began a program to initiate treatment of invasive species on Tribal Properties and to update and implement the strategy of this plan.
 The objectives of this project are to (1) develop a comprehensive forest invasive species action plan, (2) draft and adopt a Forest Pest Ordinance, and (3) respond to and treat invasive species threatening Tribal forest resources.
-The overall benefit to invasive species prevention and response is protecting traditions, land, and natural resources for future generations.
-Terrestrial invasive species efforts are led by Doug Galvas.
+Additional activities include: invasive plant surveys on Tribal lands, restoration of native species and rapid response to new terrestrial invasive species.
+The overall benefit to invasive species prevention and response is protecting traditions, land and natural resources for future generations.

 In accordance to traditional belief, water represents the sacred connection we have with all life.
 Mbish (water) literally means the substance that supports our life or path on Mother Earth.
 It is water that opens the door way of life.
 The Great Lakes Basin holds a vast history of honoring the resources that were bestowed upon her people.
 Bmadzewen yawen I mbish (water is life).
-Aquatic invasive species (AIS) threaten native life, systems, and economies that rely on our fresh water.
+Aquatic invasive species (AIS) threaten native life, systems and economies that rely on our fresh water.
 Managing AIS within the inland lakes and streams is an important part of the Gun Lake Tribe’s commitment to managing natural resources.
 AIS threaten resources culturally significant to the Tribe.
 Through a previous FWS GLRI funded project, the Tribe updated the ISMP to include aquatic invasive species and began implementation of action steps.
-Current efforts are funded through a FWS GLRI grant to implement the ISMP.
+Current efforts are funded through a FWS GLRI grant and a BIA grant to implement the ISMP.
 Control efforts are focused within the Great Lakes Basin, with targeted focus on the Kalamazoo River Watershed specifically the Gun River and Rabbit River sub-watersheds and associated lands.
+Comprehensive vegetation surveys were conducted on Tribal waters and invasive species surveys have been conducted and mapped at additional waterways.
 Prevention through education and outreach of the Tribal Community and Public is a large portion of this project.
 These actions will help with the management of AIS before these species become widespread and too costly to treat.
-Aquatic invasive species efforts are led by Alex Wieten.
+In addition, three waterless watercraft cleaning stations have been installed at Gun Lake to prevent further spread of invasive species.

 Native Grassland Management